top of page

 As the photon cross-slides, it simulates a wave-like effect since the result is that of a particle residing at more than one location at a time.
 This is how a particle retains its particle form while simultaneously acting like a wave.
 Since KE is interacting upon the ether, particles do not absorb or experience a change in energy while actively sliding within a given system.
 This is why there is not a change in energy when a particle is converted into a wave, and vice versa.

 The bubble fields emitted by the system's components interact with each other such that they produce an underlying interference pattern within the ether.
 Constructive interference between bubbles induces sliding with respect to the entity's trajectory within the system.
-Destructive interference inhibits sliding, which results in a “collapse of the wave function” since an entity no longer slides and, as a result, loses its wave-like nature.
+Destructive interference inhibits sliding which results in a “collapse of the wave function” since an entity no longer slides and, as a result, loses its wave-like nature.

-Delayed-choice situations also become easier to understand with this new model since the actual timing of collapse is autonomous within the bubble environment.
+Delayed-choice situations also become easier to understand with this model since the actual timing of collapse is autonomous within the bubble environment.

 For example, consider the delayed-choice effect that pertains to a typical beam splitter experiment.
 Since a photon cross-slides among the pathways, it is not critically important when an object is actually placed into the system in order to trigger the collapse.
-As the bubble patterns of the interposing object propagates throughout the system, the avenues of sliding will automatically readjust themselves according to the overall geometry of the system's bubble environment.
+As the bubble patterns of the interposing object propagate throughout the system, the avenues of sliding will automatically readjust themselves according to the overall geometry of the system's bubble environment.

 This occurs regardless of the photon's relative position to the beam splitter and may manifest at any moment, and at any time, as the system dynamically recovers between states.
 The specific moment of when the delayed choice effect actually becomes apparent is inconsequential since the photon’s location will adjust accordingly to the aggregate bubble pattern that applies to the system at that particular moment.
-In my model, collapse is not a crude but rather elegant process as the system dynamically recovers between states.
+In my model, collapse is not a crude but rather an elegant process as the system dynamically recovers between states.

 Measurement And Non-Locality

-It is important to note however, that the concept of measur
+It is important to note, however, that the concept of measur

 ement is irrelevant since the collapse of a system due to destructive interference bubble patterns may occur prior to the actual act of measurement itself.